speechbrain/speechbrain/recipes/MultiWOZ/dialogue_state_tracking/README.md

 # Spoken Dialogue State Tracking

 This folder contains the scripts to fine-tune cascade and/or end-to-end spoken dialogue state tracking models using the spoken MultiWoz dataset.
-This recipe considers a T5 backbone model.
+This recipe considers a T5 Encoder-Decoder backbone model for the textual part and Wav2Vec or Whisper to encode the audio turns.
+It can be adapted to other models.

 ## Dataset